jmfrancklab/jmfrancklab.github.io/People.md

 These technologies are challenged only by difficulties with probing samples that generated short-lived signal;
-while at ACERT Prof. Franck pioneered studies that enabled detection of shorter-lived species than could be proved previously.
+while at ACERT Prof. Franck pioneered work that enabled detection of shorter-lived species than could be proved previously.
-After beginning his position at Syracuse University, the laboratory was opened in the summer of 2017.
+After beginning his position at Syracuse University, the Franck laboratory was opened in the summer of 2017.
-Already, talented graduate students and undergraduate researchers have begun to make vigorous contributions.
+Already, talented graduate students and undergraduate researchers have begun to make exciting and innovative contributions.

 <!-- click to continue is here: https://stackoverflow.com/questions/28334540/truncate-text-in-html-with-link-to-show-more-less-and-keep-elements-inside-->